 - Monitoring environmental conditions in order to mitigate the impact of human activity at the marinas, beaches and boating operators.

-Blue Flag Beaches in India
+Blue Flag Certification in India

-Chandrabhaga beach on the Konark coast of Odisha is not only India’s but also Asia’s first beach to get the Blue Flag certification.
+In June 2018 it was reported that, Chandrabhaga beach on the Konark coast of Odisha is not only India’s but also Asia’s first beach to get the Blue Flag certification.

 The pilot beaches are given in the table below: